Football Sunshine Coast: Australian Players

 To date two players, both from the 1920s have played for Australia whilst playing on the then North Coast, now Sunshine Coast.

+In addition two Matildas began their football journeys in Sunshine Coast competitions:

+Larissa Crummer (Matildas Cap Number 192)

+Larissa played for Coolum & Noosa in her formative years.

+Kyra Cooney-Cross (Matildas Cap Number 210)

+Kyra began playing football with Coolum as a 4 year old.
+In 2008 after 2 seasons of "Squirts" football Kyra played as the only female in the Under 6 Bli Bli United Braves side.

 Wilfred Bratton (Australian Cap Number 12), 1922

 Wilfred Bratton (Australian Cap 12), who was usually referred to as Wilf Bratton (or even Bratten) was born in 1898 in England probably in or near Sheffield.
 At the age of 15 Bratton migrated to Australia and settled at Flaxton or Palmwoods where he was employed as a farmhand.
 He enlisted for World War 1 in May 1915 as a Private and was wounded in service, a victim of gassing and severe trench fever.
 He returned to Australia in March 1919.
 In 1928 Bratton wrote to the newspapers about a game of football played between his 3rd Australian Division and the Royal Air Force at Ballieul (Somme on the Western Front) in the winter of 1917.

 Bratton played for Palmwoods in August 1920 in their friendly games against Buderim before the formation of the North Coast Football Association (NCFA) in 1921.
 In the first season of the NCFA in 1921 Bratton played for Mapleton.
 Bratton continued to play for Mapleton until 1928 and was even club president.